broadinstitute/yale/README.md

 Yale monitors GcpSaKey resouces to manage the referenced GCP SA.
 GcpSaKey is custom resource definition, or [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/), that tells Yale how to create or modify secrets holding GCP SA keys.
 These secrets are referenced in Kubernetes resources, ie. Deployments, Cronjobs, etc, and when modified, trigger rolling updates to update those resources.

-## How to use Yale
+See [DESIGN.md](DESIGN.md) for more information about how this functionality is implemented.

+## Getting Started

-A GcpSaKey needs to be created via helm for every service account.
+A GcpSaKey or AzureClientSecret CRD needs to be created via helm for every service account that Yale will manage rotation for.
 For example,

+See [examples/azureClientSecret.yaml](examples/azureClientSecret.yaml) for an example of a AzureClientSecret.

 ```
 apiVersion: yale.broadinstitute.org/v1beta1